Anne Hidalgo: Family background and youth

 Hidalgo was born in San Fernando, province of Cádiz, Spain.
 Her paternal grandfather was a Spanish Socialist who became a refugee in France after the end of the Spanish Civil War along with his wife and his four children.
 However, her grandparents returned to Spain some time later.
-Her grandmother died on the return trip, whereas her grandfather was sentenced to death, although this sentence was eventually commuted to a life sentence.
+Her grandmother died on the return trip, whereas her grandfather was sentenced to death, although this sentence was eventually commuted to life imprisonment.

 Hidalgo's father, Antonio Hidalgo (born in Antequera), was raised by his maternal grandparents.
 He was an electrician.
 In the late 1950s, he married a seamstress named Maria; they had two daughters, Ana (Anne) and María (Marie).
-However, due to the social and economic problems in Spain resulting from the implementation of the Stabilization Plan, Hidalgo's parents migrated to France in 1961, this time as economic immigrants.
+Due to Spain's social and economic problems resulting from the Stabilization Plan, Hidalgo's parents migrated to France in 1961, this time as economic immigrants.
 They settled in Lyon with their two daughters.

 Hidalgo grew up in Vaise, the 9th arrondissement of Lyon, speaking Spanish with her parents and French with her sister.
-Her parents are now back in Spain while her elder sister, Marie, manages a company in Los Angeles.
-Hidalgo and her parents were naturalised French when she was fourteen.
-In 2003, she regained Spanish nationality and since then has dual French–Spanish citizenship.
+Her parents are now back in Spain and her sister manages a company in Los Angeles.
+Hidalgo and her parents were naturalised French when she was 14.
+In 2003, she regained Spanish nationality and since then has had dual French–Spanish citizenship.